achavacloud/terraform-azure-name-generator/README.md

-## Terraform Azure Naming Convention Module
+## Terraform Name Generator Module

-This Terraform module enforces a standardized naming convention for Azure resources, ensuring consistency and clarity across all deployments.
+This Terraform module enforces a standardized naming convention for cloud resources, ensuring consistency and clarity across all deployments.

 ```hcl
 module "naming" {